MadeinPh1la/arche-api/README.md

 ### Core Server

-Licensed under the **Business Source License 1.1 (BSL 1.1)** © 2025 Northern Lion Labs LLC
+Licensed under the **Business Source License 1.1 (BSL 1.1)** © 2025 Protos Systems LLC
 Production or commercial use requires a commercial agreement.
 After **2028-10-15**, it automatically converts to the **Apache 2.0 License**.